RJAIN-27/SlackBot-CSC510/Design.md

   [s7] User selects a Question.
   [s8] Bot asks to share the Answer for that Question.
   [s9] User enters the Answer.
-  [s10] Bot posts the Answer to the Question in repository.
+  [s10] Bot posts the Answer to the Question in database.
 4 Alternate Flow:
   [E1] User may not have answer for the listed Questions.
 ```